gabrymn/secure-cloud/README.md

 ### Secret 2FA

 The 2FA secret is randomly generated during registration and is used to generate OTP codes through applications like Google Authenticator.
-It is encrypted by the RecoveryKey and saved in the database.
+It is encrypted by the RecoveryKey and stored in the database.

 <br />